 All of us who worked as Survation's callers on the project were suspicious of the script, and the way the questions were framed, but we had no idea who the client was, or how the information would be used.

-The script was reductive and often patronising.
+The script was reductive and often patronizing.
 One question asked whether the interviewee thought that: a) British Muslims are not doing enough to integrate into British society, b) British Muslims are doing enough to integrate into British society, or c) it is not important whether British Muslims integrate into British society.
 A man I spoke to responded to this question with irritation and confusion: "What do you mean?
-What about when non-Muslims in Britain are hostile towards us?
+What about when non-Muslims in Britain are hostile toward us?
 Is there a question about that?"

 Then there was the specific question about sympathy for fighters in Syria.
 (Note: there was no mention of the word 'jihadi' in the script at any point.)
 One question asked which of the statements the interviewee most agreed with: a) I have a lot of sympathy for young Muslims who leave the UK to join fighters in Syria, b) I have some sympathy for young Muslims who leave the UK to join fighters in Syria, or c) I have no sympathy for young Muslims who leave the UK to join fighters in Syria.

 The overwhelming majority of those polled responded to this question with answer c), but some did say they had some sympathy (no one I spoke to said that they had a lot of sympathy).
-The problem with this question is the word 'sympathy'.
+The problem with this question is the word 'sympathy.'
 What does 'sympathy' mean?
 Does sympathy mean pity?
 Or does sympathy mean empathy?

 In response to growing criticism over their methodology, Survation released a statement on Tuesday explaining that they chose the wording of the survey, not The Sun, but distanced themselves from The Sun's interpretation of the results.